dictionaria/iquito/raw/intro.md

 An important difference between locative nouns and non-locative nouns in Iquito is that locative nouns do not require a postposition to license them in non-core argument functions.
 In this respect, it appears that the locative suffix licenses its associated nominal root in much the same way that a postposition licenses a noun.
 Locative nouns are thus ‘self-licensing’ in a way that non-locative nouns are not.

 This important difference is illustrated when we compare (12) and (13).
-In (12), we see the intransitive verb root *iíki-* ‘be located in a place’ accompanied by a non-core argument expressing a location.
+First, in both (12a) and (12b), we see the intransitive verb root *iíki-* ‘be located in a place’ accompanied by a non-core argument expressing a location.
 In (12a), the postposition *=sirikumaji* ‘right next to’ licenses the noun *kusi* ‘pot’.
 In (12b), however, no postposition appears; instead, the locative suffix *-ma* ‘LOC:down’ serves as the licenser of the nominal root *kuri-* ‘port’.
-In (13), we see the transitive verb root *mii-* ‘have’ followed by a direct object core argument.
-In (13a), the noun *kusi* ‘pot’ is the direct object licensed by the verb *mii-* ‘have’ and it does not appear with a postposition.
-If we compare (13b) with (13a), we see that when *kuri-* ‘port’, appears as the direct object of the same transitive verb *mii-* ‘have’ it again bears the locative suffix *-ma* ‘LOC:down’ in this core argument function, even though the locative suffix is not required here for its licensing function.
-Finally, we see in (13c) that it is in fact ungrammatical for a locative nominal root such as *kuri-* ‘port’ to appear without a locative suffix.

 <table class="unstyled">

 <tbody>

 <tr>
 <td>(12)</td>
 <td>a.</td>